near/NEPs/specs/Standards/MultiToken/README.md

 - Transfer tokens by id in batch in a single transaction to a single account
 - Use these tokens on an exchange
 - Refund storage costs for fungible tokens

-There are a few concepts in the scenarios above:
-- **Total supply**.
-It's the total number of tokens in circulation.
-- **Balance owner**.
-An account ID that owns some amount of tokens.
-- **Transfer**.
-Moves some amount from one account to another account.
-- **Fungibility**.
-An indistinguishable amount of tokens to exchange
-- **Non Fungibility**.
-Tokens that are differentiable from each other.

 ### Real scenarios